 What Is an IRA CD?

-A CD IRA is a combination of two things: a certificate of deposit (CD) and an individual retirement account (IRA).
-You can use the two of them together, or you can use either one of them separately.
+A certificate of deposit (CD) and an individual retirement account (IRA) are two different things.
 For example, you might open an IRA that doesn’t offer CDs as an investment, or you can hold certificates of deposit that aren’t part of your retirement accounts.

 CDs are safe investments when purchased through federally-insured banks and credit unions.
 They pay interest on your cash, and they often pay more than you can earn in a standard savings account.